ingobecker/reset_ctrl/README.md

 For new features commits are prefix with `feat: ...` and for bugfixes with: `fix: ...`.
 Breaking changes are introduced with an `!` after the prefix like `feat!: ...` or `fix!: ...`.

+To make sure commits pass the GitHub CI workflow [pre-commit](https://pre-commit.com) can be used.
+It's contained in the container image.
+It can be run manually using the command `pre-commit run`.
+To use it as an actual git pre-commit hook, copy the hook file [utils/hooks/pre-commit](utils/hooks/pre-commit) to `.git/hooks/pre-commit`.
+Make sure the file is executable by your current user.
+The hook is intended to be used by a git commit made from your host system.
+It will run `pre-commit` in a new container.
+This way you don't have to install any dependencies needed by `pre-commit`.

 ## Roadmap

 As this projects purpose is to learn rust, don't expect any of the features